koaning/human-learn/paper.md

 ![](https://koaning.github.io/human-learn/examples/tree.png)

-This example also demonstrates the main difference between this library and [@snorkel].
+This example also demonstrates the main difference between this library and snokel [@snorkel].
 This library offers methods to turn domain knowledge immediately into models, as opposed to labelling-functions.

 Human-learn also hosts interactive widgets, made with Bokeh, that might help construct models from Jupyter as well.